priithaamer/geoip-rails/README.markdown

     Geoip::Location.find_by_ip('123.123.123.123')
     # => #<Geoip::Location id: 33447, country: "EE", region: "18", city: "Tartu", postal_code: 0, latitude: 58.3661, longitude: 26.7361, metro_code: 0, area_code: 0>

+This method also accepts block that will be called when location is found by given ip address:

+    Geoip::Location.find_by_ip('123.123.123.123') do |location|
+      puts "I know that you live in #{location.city}" end

 ## TODO